 Congratulations!
 You now have a home-mate.
 So does that mean you’re done?
 Not quite, it’s time for making room so your housemate can move in easily.
+All of this is part of the housemate selection process.

 After my ex moved out of our flat in San Francisco, I immediately started the process of looking for a flat-mate.
 For me, it was a relatively quick to find someone in part because I had a beautiful flat in a neighborhood that was becoming more popular.
 It was affordable and it had an established community of grad students, families with young children and professionals.